scalefs/ScaleFS/README.md

 - Initial file system driver and management applications run on Windows

 # Usage
+- Configure volumes and disk pools using the ScaleFS Manager (GUI) or the scalefs command-line tool
 - Configuration options for multiple-disk pools
   - Choose the number of failover disks (0 to n-1)
   - Optimize for storage space or performance (or choose an in-between balance)